cah6/cah6.github.io/_posts/technology/2018-08-21-nix-haskell-1.md

 ```
 Then you'll want to do a `cabal2nix . > default.nix` to generate a derivation from that.
 Remember to run cabal2nix any time you change your cabal file!

+Note that by default, Nix will require a LICENSE file for your project.

 ## Pinning your haskell packages
 The absolute minimum derivation, which we'll be building on (call it `release.nix`), is as follows: